ronomon/zip/README.md

 common zip character encoding.

-* Rejects unequal compressed and uncompressed sizes when a file is stored uncompressed, which can exploited to create ambiguity, i.e. in file content.
+* Rejects unequal compressed and uncompressed sizes when a file is stored uncompressed, which can be exploited to create ambiguity, i.e. in file content.

 * Rejects MS-DOS date years after 2099 that are not correctly handled by some zip implementations.